 Main game panel – located in the centre.

 The players panel – located in the top-left corner.
-It displays the name of the players in the game, their score, and also displays the player currently making the turn, by highlighting their name in bold.
+It displays the name of the players in the game, their score, and displays the player currently making the turn, by highlighting their name in bold.

 Finish game button – located in the bottom-left corner.
 Player can press it to signal that they do not wish to make any more moves.